 Finally, the Board of Appeals finds that the requested variance is the minimum necessary to achieve Applicants' intended reasonable use of the Property.
-As noted above, the Applicants are constrained by the existing location of the house, the physical features of the property, and the geographical extent of the Buffer.
+As noted above, the Applicants are constrained by the physical features of the property, and the geographical extent of the Buffer.
 The Board is swayed by the testimony and evidence of Applicants that building solely outside the Buffer is not practicable and will not achieve the same significant and valuable use of the Applicants' property that Applicants' neighbors enjoy of theirs.
+Applicants have made best efforts to place most of the construction outside of the Critical Area Buffer.
 Conditions imposed by this Board will reduce total encroachment into the Buffer to the minimum extent necessary for Applicants to achieve this use.